What is Title IX?

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

-The Title IX coordinator is Theresa Robbinson (email: [email protected]; phone: 212-924-5900, ext.
-255).
-She manages complaints and puts procedures in place for handling investigations in a prompt and efficient manner.
+The Title IX coordinator is Kathlyn Guest.
+Her email address is [email protected]and her phone number is (212) 924-5900 ext.
+255. She manages complaints and puts procedures in place to handle investigations promptly and efficiently.

 What is New York State’s Enough is Enough Law?